egiacomazzi/pepper_CV/README.md

 > Find both possibilities implemented in my code.

 ### 2. Matching ###
-There are two different methods you can use with SIFT descriptors as well as with ORB descriptors.
+There are two different methods for matching descriptors.
+They both work with SIFT descriptors as well as with ORB descriptors.
 They are explained [here](https://docs.opencv.org/trunk/dc/dc3/tutorial_py_matcher.html).

 > Find all possibilities implemented in my code.